 A ruminant mammal of the Bovidae family, a goat, is closely related to the sheep.
 The meat from an adult goat is called chevon, while goat is usually the name for the meat found in common parlance.
 Producers and marketers may prefer to use the French-derived word “chevon” since market research in the United States suggests that it is more palatable to consumers than “goat meat.”

 There are various domestic goat breeds available around the world that weigh around 15 kg to 130 kg on average, depending on the races.
+Some of these breeds include the Latin Capra, a she goat that is well-known for its milk production, and the Caper goat, which is valued for its meat and leather.”
 The males tend to be larger than the female.
 Their color varies depending on the breeds, but most colors include black, brown, red, tan, and white.
 Most of the domestic goats have beards and horns.

 Goat Chevon Trivia